Skip to main content

 Back Talk

 by Jane Nelsen dont-back-talk-back-parents.jpg A Positive Discipline Tool Card Mrs. Henderson told her son, Jon, for the third time that evening, “You had better do your homework before it gets too late.”
 Jon shot back, “If it is so important to you, why don’t you do it!”
 Mrs. Henderson was shocked.
-After all, […]
+After all, she was […]

 Gratitude – A Kids Tool Card Activity